redhat-developer/odo/website/docs/using-odo/create-component.md

    ?
 What do you wish to name the new devfile component java-springboot ?
 What project do you want the devfile component to be created in myproject
    ```
    Now you will have a `devfile.yaml` in your current working directory.
-But odo is just not done asking you questions yet.
+But odo is not done asking you questions yet.
 4. Lastly, odo asks you if you would like to download a "starter project".
-Since we already cloned the petclinic project, we answer in No by typing `n` and hitting the return key.
+Since we already cloned the odo-quickstart project, we answer in No by typing `n` and hitting the return key.
 We discuss starter projects later in [this document](#starter-projects):
    ```shell
    $ odo create
    ?
 Which devfile component type do you wish to create java-springboot